528hloni/Smart-Retail-System---E-Commerce---/README.md

 *Overview*

-Wheels of Fortune is a fully functional e-commerce web application that simulates an online retail platform for automotive wheels and rims.
+Wheels of Fortune is a fully functional e-commerce web application that simulates an online retail platform for automotive wheels.
 The system provides different user experiences based on roles: customers, inventory managers, sales associates and payment processors.

 This project was built using HTML, CSS, JavaScript, PHP and MySQL (via phpMyAdmin) and demonstrates full-stack web development and role-based functionality.